 In any divorce, it is important for parents to make sure their children are taken care of financially and emotionally.
 Parents often have different views on what is best for their children which can lead to drawn out and intense legal conflicts.
 As you begin to consider custody and shared parenting plans, it is important to seek the counsel of an experienced lawyer.

-At the Law Office of Frank P. Remsen, P.A., our attorneys take a personal approach to this complex issue, working closely with mothers and fathers throughout Central Florida.
+At the Remsen Family Law Firm, our attorneys take a personal approach to this complex issue, working closely with mothers and fathers throughout Central Florida.
 To discuss your legal options with an Tavares child custody attorney, call us today at 407-898-8822 or at 352-243-1247.

 Shared Parenting Plans